thegreatsunra/sawtooth-rest-api-proxy/README.md

 sudo chown sawtooth:sawtooth ~/sawtooth-rest-api-proxy/sslcert/privkey.pem ~/sawtooth-rest-api-proxy/sslcert/fullchain.pem && chmod 755 ~/sawtooth-rest-api-proxy/sslcert/privkey.pem ~/sawtooth-rest-api-proxy/sslcert/fullchain.pem
 ```

+10) Open the `.env` file and change the value for `USE_HTTPS` to `true`.
+Now, whenever you start the proxy, it will look for your SSL certificates and start a secure server at port `8888`.

+11) While you're in the `.env` file, change the value for `USE_BASIC_AUTH` to `true`.
+That way, anyone making a request to your proxy will need to provide the username and password in order to successfully connect.

-9) TODO: Set up a cron job to run certbot and renew certificates every 90 days
+11) TODO: Set up a cron job to run certbot and renew certificates every 90 days

-10) TODO: Set up a cron job to copy renewed certificate and key files to the proxy app folder
+12) TODO: Set up a cron job to copy renewed certificate and key files to the proxy app folder

-## Configuration

-Edit the values in `config.js` to reflect the URL of your Sawtooth REST API, and the port that you want the proxy to run on.

-By default, the proxy listens for requests at port `8888` on the current server and forwards them to `localhost:8008`.

-Responses from the Sawtooth REST API are given generous `Access-Control-Allow-Origin` headers by the proxy, and then sent along to the requesting client.

 ## Usage